Sleepful/leap-by-word.nvim/README.md

 This allows you to leap by using only *1 letter* as your query.
 It will highlight the *first letter* of all words that match your query.
+The goal is to make `leap` easy peasy lemon squeezy, just look at the first letter, forget about looking at the second one.

 So the steps are: